renatoathaydes/wasmin/README.md

 import log from "console";

 // use log
-main [] empty;
 fun main = log "hello world";
 ```

+> Notice that a type declaration for a non-exported function without arguments is optional,
+> as its return type can be inferred.

-If the host environment or another module does not provide the imported definition, the module will not be loaded.
+If the host environment or another module does not provide the imported definition, are error will occur when loading
+the WASM module.

 ### Built-in functions